AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

 Test case 4: Missing update fields

-- Action: Add an internship using `add company/Meta role/Designer deadline/05-11-2025 pay/6000 status/Pending`.
+- Action: Add an internship using `add company/Meta role/Designer deadline/05-11-2025 pay/6000`.
   Then, execute the command `update 1`.
 - Expected:
-  - The command fails with the error message:
+  - The command fails with an error message indicating an invalid update command.
-    `Provide at least one field to update: company/, role/, deadline/, pay/, status/`
   - No changes are made to the internship.

-Test case 5: Invalid pay or deadline format

-- Action: Execute the command `update 1 pay/abc` or `update 1 deadline/2025-10-10`.
-- Expected:
-  - For invalid pay:
-    Error message `Invalid pay.
-Use a whole number (example: pay/8000)`
-  - For invalid date:
-    Error message `Invalid date format.
-Expected dd-MM-yyyy (e.g. 08-10-2025)`
-  - No updates are applied.

-Test case 6: Persistence check after update

-- Action: Add and update an internship (e.g., `update 1 status/Accepted`).
-  Exit and restart the application.
-Then, execute the command `list`.
-- Expected:
-  - The updated internship details remain reflected after restart.
-  - Confirms that updates are correctly saved to persistent storage.

 ---